Video game development: Overview

 A game developer may range from a single individual to a large multinational company.
 There are both independent and publisher-owned studios.
 Independent developers rely on financial support from a game publisher.
 They usually have to develop a game from concept to prototype without external funding.
 The formal game proposal is then submitted to publishers, who may finance the game development from several months to years.
 The publisher would retain exclusive rights to distribute and market the game and would often own the intellectual property rights for the game franchise.
-Publisher's company may also own the developer's company, or it may have internal development studio(s).
+The publisher may also own the development studio, or it may have internal development studio(s).
 Generally the publisher is the one who owns the game's intellectual property rights.

-All but the smallest developer companies work on several titles at once.
+Many larger development companies work on several titles at once.
 This is necessary because of the time taken between shipping a game and receiving royalty payments, which may be between 6 and 18 months.
 Small companies may structure contracts, ask for advances on royalties, use shareware distribution, employ part-time workers and use other methods to meet payroll demands.

 Console manufacturers, such as Microsoft, Nintendo, or Sony, have a standard set of technical requirements that a game must conform to in order to be approved.
 Additionally, the game concept must be approved by the manufacturer, who may refuse to approve certain titles.

-Most modern PC or console games take from three to five years to complete., where as a mobile game can be developed in a few months.
+Most modern PC or console games take from three to five years to complete, whereas a mobile game can be developed in a few months.
 The length of development is influenced by a number of factors, such as genre, scale, development platform and number of assets.

 Some games can take much longer than the average time frame to complete.
 An infamous example is 3D Realms' Duke Nukem Forever, announced to be in production in April 1997 and released fourteen years later in June 2011.
 Planning for Maxis' game Spore began in late 1999; the game was released nine years later in September 2008.
 The game Prey was briefly profiled in a 1997 issue of PC Gamer, but was not released until 2006, and only then in highly altered form.
 Finally, Team Fortress 2 was in development from 1998 until its 2007 release, and emerged from a convoluted development process involving "probably three or four different games", according to Gabe Newell.

-The game revenue from retails is divided among the parties along the distribution chain, such as — developer, publisher, retail, manufacturer and console royalty.
+The game revenue from retail is divided among the parties along the distribution chain, such as — developer, publisher, retail, manufacturer and console royalty.
 Many developers fail to profit from this and go bankrupt.
-Many developers seek alternative economic models through Internet marketing and distribution channels to improve returns., as through a mobile distribution channel the share of a developer can be up to 70% of the total revenue and through an online distribution channel owned by the developer almost 100%.
+Many seek alternative economic models through Internet marketing and distribution channels to improve returns, as through a mobile distribution channel the share of a developer can be up to 70% of the total revenue and through an online distribution channel owned by the developer almost 100%.